UWPRG/mftoid-rev-residues/README.md

 ### Setting up the augmented CHARMM36 Force Field

 Download the CHARMM36 forcefield from the [MacKerell Lab website](https://mackerell.umaryland.edu/charmm_ff.shtml#gromacs:~:text=charmm36%2Dfeb2021.ff.tgz).
 We highly recommend you use the February 2021 version of CHARMM36 to be compatible with our parameters and scripts into this Github.
 After downloading your CHARMM36 FF, the new parameters manually (as explained below) or automatically in the following way.
 First, ensure your GMXLIB environment variable is the directory that contains your CHARMM36-Feb2021 force field.
 Additionally, ensure you have Python3 installed.
-Then, enter the MFToid-Rev-Residues directory containing the contents of this github, and enter the following command:
+Second, ensure you have write permissions to the CHARMM36-Feb2021 force field files.
+Finally, enter the MFToid-Rev-Residues directory containing the contents of this github, and enter the following command:

 ```
 python attach_peptoid_ff.py